A former grassland researcher, Dr Imelda Casey's interest in agriculture stems from her involvement onher home farm and with farming organisations

 Land Science credentials: I am from a well known dairy family Farm in Rochestown near Cork City and was very involved in Carrigaline Macra na Feirme.
 I spent eight years as a grassland researcher in Teagasc Moorepark, Co Cork.

 My interest in agriculture stems from my involvement on my home farm and involvement with farming organisations.
 As a graduate of UCC I was offered an opportunity to carry out a PhD in grassland via Queens University but based in Teagasc Moorepark.
 Due to my strong agricultural background this was an obvious choice for me.
 Following this I spent eight years there as a grassland researcher.
-A post became available at WIT to lecture in Agriculture.
+A post became available at SETU to lecture in Agriculture.
 It was a perfect position for me as I could combine my research experience with lecturing .

 PhD title: A study of sward structure development and its influence on bite dimensions of grazing dairy